MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 7. Applied Global Coupon to cart (user side)

 == Changelog ==
+**=1.1.1=**
+-Small bug fixes

+**=1.1.0=**
+-New Feature: Report Section for Admin Panel -Activation Report of Global Coupons and Order Report of Global Coupons can be seen in the Reports.

+**=1.0.1=**
+-Description and FAQ are re-written and whole README re-designed for a better view.
+-Woocommerce activation is required to install&activate the Global Coupons for Woocommerce now.

 **=1.0.0=**
 -Hello World.
 This is the first version of the Global Coupons for Woocommerce.
 -Initialized the source code.
 -So it begins...

-**=1.0.1=**
--Description and FAQ are re-written and whole README re-designed for a better view.
--Woocommerce activation is required to install&activate the Global Coupons for Woocommerce now.

-**=1.1.0=**
--New Feature: Report Section for Admin Panel -Activation Report of Global Coupons and Order Report of Global Coupons can be seen in the Reports.